xxc3nsoredxx/xxc3nsoredxx/stupid_benchmark/README.md

                        execution time in seconds
 ```
 The results are then normalized by dividing by `sed`'s values.
-A higher value means more aggressive memory allocation and more effective memory use than `sed`, respectively.
+A higher value means more aggressive memory allocation and more effective memory use, respectively.
+Values greater than 1 mean "more than `sed`," and less than 1 mean "less than `sed`."

 \* Does not account for time taken to enter the commands.